Any purchase you make here helps support my work on this website. Thanks for your help!

 Here is a poem sent to me by Stephan Kiyemba (2015) and published in his book, “You Are Not Desperate” all about feeling abandoned, it also touches on the subject of sexual abuse.

-Though the subject is sad, it is a positive poem about human value and will teach you something about self esteem.
+Though the subject is sad, it is a positive poem about human value and will teach you something about self esteem and abandonment.

 SLAM POETRY – ABA